ptibogxiv/doliconnect/readme.txt

  = 3.6 0 =
 * debug ++++ & clean code
 * upgrade font-awesome 5.8.2
+* Require an update of Doliconnector to 9.0.4

  = 3.5.6 =
 * debug & clean code